Current Tools and Policy Challenges in Electricity Markets

 The conclusions of this research should prove valuable for academics, as well as to policy makers to assess the impact of environmental and energy policies and redefine them where necessary.

 I will count with the support of a team of other first-class economists.
 Notably, my current co-authors Gerard Llobet (cemfi), Juan Pablo Montero (PUC-Chile), Mar Reguant (Northwestern), David Rapson (UC Davis).
-Imelda has joined the team in September 2018 as a post-doc.
-The team will further consist of 2 PhD students and visits by senior faculty.
+Imelda had joined the team as a post-doc until September 2021.
+Mateus Souza and Stefan Lamp and David Andrés-Cerezo are the current post-docs researchers, and Catarina Pintassilgo the pre-doc research assistant.

 In this article at the EAERE magazine, I discuss some initial questions of the project.